 THE PRICE: Porridge £9, Black rice £9.5, Shakshuka £12.1, grilled Mastelo cheese £12.5, Scrambled tofu £12.2.
 Courgette fritters £11.5, Burrata £13.5, Roasted aubergine £9.8.
 Mains: Chicken £22.2, Seabream £25.2.
 Small plates: Pork neck £14.9, Beef £14.9, Spiced cod £13.9, Pork neck £14.9.
 Sides: Truffle polenta chips £6.2, Broccoli with Romesco £6.5.
 Cocktails from £10.5, wine from £7.5.

 PAY BY: €ash and card.

-BEST FOR: When you want more of a dining experience
+BEST FOR: When you’re over the whole ‘sharing tables’ kind of vibe and want more of a formal dining experience.

 SHARE THE LOVE EAT